daniel-sosna/office-issue-tracker-fe/docs/code-quality.md

 1. What each linter does
 2. How to use the linters
+3. How to configure IDE support (VSCode & IntelliJ Ultimate)
-3. How pre-commit hooks work
+4. How pre-commit hooks work
+5. Recommended development workflow

 ## 1. Linters Overview